epam/edp-install/docs/user-guide/add-application.md

   inspect the [Add Other Code Language](../operator-guide/add-other-code-language.md) section.

   !!! note
-      The Create strategy does not allow to customize the default code language set.
+      The **Create** strategy does not allow to customize the default code language set.

-9. Choose the necessary build tool in the Select Build Tool field:
+9. Choose the necessary build tool in the **Select Build Tool** field:

   * Java - selecting Java allows using the Gradle or Maven tool.
   * JavaScript - selecting JavaScript allows using the NPM tool.
   * .Net - selecting .Net allows using the .Net tool.

   !!! note
-      The Select Build Tool field disposes of the default tools and can be changed in accordance with the selected code language.
+      The **Select Build Tool** field disposes of the default tools and can be changed in accordance with the selected code language.

 10. Select the **Multi-Module Project** check box that becomes available if the Java code language and the Maven build tool are selected.

-11. Click the Proceed button to be switched to the next menu.
+11. Click the Proceed button to switch to the next menu.

   ## The Advanced Settings Menu